unseensnick/PlayHub/README.md

-# Minigames Collection
+# PlayHub

-A modern, minimalistic web application showcasing classic minigames with clean design and smooth user experience.
+A modern, minimalistic web application showcasing classic games with clean design and smooth user experience.

 ## Table of Contents